 - To help make vegetables and salads more appealing, sprinkle sunflower seeds or slivers of almonds on top.

 - Have meatless days.
 Serve vegetable and bean main courses a few days a week.
 Explore different recipes.
 You’ll see how much money you can save too by limiting meats as your protein source.
-Click here to see some sample recipes you could try.
+Click here to see some recipes you could try.

 Inside Our Bodies